A conjecture in Schanuel style for 1-motives

-In other words, \textit{if the dimension of $B$ is maximal}, that is $\dim_k <p_i,q_j >_{i,j}=n+r,$ \textit{the toric part $Z(1)$ of $\UR(M)$ is filled completely by the Weil pairing}, that is $Z(1)=Z'(1)$, and moreover \textit{it is maximal}.
-Hence \textit{the dimension of $\UR (M)$ is governed only by the abelian part of $M$ and it is maximal.} In this case the Grothendieck-André periods Conjecture applied to this 1-motive reads
+In other words, \textit{if the dimension of $B$ is maximal}, that is $\dim_k <p_i,q_j >_{i,j}=n+r,$ \textit{the toric part $Z(1)$ of $\UR(M)$ is filled completely by the Lie bracket $[\cdot,\cdot]$} and moreover \textit{it is maximal}.
+Hence \textit{the dimension of $\UR (M)$ is governed only by the abelian part of $M$ and it is maximal.} In this case the Grothendieck-André period Conjecture applied to this 1-motive reads